david93111/minesweeperAPI/readme.md

-on conjunction with Akka Actors and Akka Persistence over MongoDB as Journal and Snapshot store to represent and store games with event sourcing for game movements history, games can be created with up to a 30 X 30 board with the desired quantity of mines distributed randomly across the board, time tracking, game pausing and resuming and also field marks features are present.
+on conjunction with Akka Actors and Akka Persistence over MongoDB as Journal and Snapshot store to represent and store games with event sourcing for game movements history, games can be created with up to a 30 X 30 board with the desired quantity of mines distributed randomly across the board. also there is time tracking, game pausing and resuming features present you can marj field of the minefield too.

 ### Why this stack ?

-Akka HTTP is a great library for building expressive REST APIs, due to is not a framework (not intend to by the creators), is a library that seeks to give the required and fundamentals tools to build on top of the already implemented directives or two build own custom directives that accomplish the need behavior, also allow to build an idiomatic and low-level lightweight API not focused on interaction with the browser directly to render content, for this reasons fit perfect to build RESTful simple and readable
+Akka HTTP is a great library for building expressive REST APIs, due to is not a framework (not intend to by the creators), is a library that seeks to give the required and fundamentals tools to build on top of the already implemented directives or to build own custom directives that accomplish the need behavior, also allow to build an idiomatic and low-level lightweight API not focused on interaction with the browser directly to render content, for this reasons fit perfect to build RESTful simple and readable
 APIs with a great concurrent system built on top of stream and with the combination of circe one of the best and more efficient json management library for scala is posible to write a totally type safe API with Entity fast coding and decoding

-Actors a great way to represent state, fit great also for encapsulate the time tracking feature and support high load with a top notch concurrent model avoiding all the dangers of parallelism cause actor is isolated and only accessible through mailbox, so guarantee state preservation and correct transitions.
+Actors a great way to represent state, fit great also for encapsulate the time tracking feature and support high load with a top notch concurrent model avoiding all the dangers of parallelism, due to the fact that actors are isolated and only accessible through mailbox, so guarantee state preservation and correct transitions.

-This benefits combined with event sourcing and a really fast and reliable NoSQL data source as Mongo and the reactive plugin for persistence that brings use of streams to write and read data with confidence over a the great back pressure implementation of akka streams, brings a stack that can gain a really good performance with great guaranties of storing state plus future extensibility, and also a way to failure recovery or recover previous state and no only the last know photo, but full historic over an entity, which in a game comes great to see step by step whats was happening inside the mind of the player or what could have been changed to win.
+This benefits combined with event sourcing and a really fast and reliable NoSQL data store as Mongo and the reactive plugin for persistence that brings the use of streams to write and read data with confidence over the great back pressure implementation of akka streams, brings a stack that can gain a really good performance with great guaranties of delivery plus future extensibility, and more important Akka Persistence brings built in management to failure recovery and recover previous state and no only the last know photo, but full historic over an entity, which in a game comes great to see step by step whats was happening inside the mind of the player or what could have been changed to win.

 ### Client Library
-There is a client for the API build with JS using ES6 standard and Axios as HTTP Client is designed to run as an NPM module or in the browser, can be found on the following link
+There is a Client Library for the API build with JS using ES6 standard and Axios as HTTP Client is designed to run as an NPM module (for node or NPM based projects) or in the browser, can be found on the following link

 ##### https://github.com/david93111/minesweeper-client